openstack/project-team-guide/doc/source/open-development.rst

       Sometimes the patches are partially fixes for a bigger problem and it's extremely important to have all that explicitly stated in the commit message.
    #.
 Make sure the commit message is correctly flagged.
-If there API changes
+If there are API changes
       then the `APIImpact` flag should be used.
 If there are security implications then the `SecurityImpact` flag should be used.
 If there are documentation changes then the `DocImpact` flag should be used.